SKrotkih/SimpleOrganizer/README.md

 16.07.2015: Added task list menu 'Activity'.
 Have used UIActivityViewController for that.
 Have made three menu items:  Erase Task, New Task and Switch DB type.
 17.07.2015: Added Sharing Extension
 18.07.2015: Added Today Extension.
 Widjet
-19.07.2015: Created DataBase.framework.
-All database methods was removed to the framework.
+19.07.2015: Created DataBaseKit.framework.
+All database methods was moved to the framework.
 All ready to make Today widget with current actual tasks.